About

 The analysis of the technique and figural imagery has proven extremely useful in approximating the date of the Cini chest.
 Studies have shown that the figures decorating the chest were originally molded in plaster and then applied onto the panel, painted, and guilt.
 The employed technique is similar to the so-called pastiglia, a method first described by Cennino Cennini in his Treatise of Painting, arguably written around the 1390s.
 An earlier dating, however, cannot be ruled out.
 First of all, Simone Martini’s Miracle of the Blessed Agostino shows that flattened iron bands similar to those of the Cini chest were in use as early as the 1320s.
 In addition, scholars have pointed out that the figures decorating the chest wear long dresses tight at the bust and with pendant sleeves, a fashion that was at its height in the 1350s and disappeared by the beginning of the 1360s.
 All things considered, it is therefore reasonable to infer that the Cini chest was produced in Florence around the second half of the 14th century.

-The wooden marriage chest is suffering from several serious condition problems necessitating an urgent conservation intervention.
-The structural support is very degraded, particularly on the lid and around the bottom of the chest due to damage from wood-boring insects.
-The legibility of the painted decoration is currently obscured by heavy areas of overpainting and other glues and stucco fills added in previous conservation attempts.
-The metal elements of the chest are no longer providing adequate support and have been heavily covered with brown paint.
-During conservation treatment, the chest will be taken to a restoration lab on the mainland near Venice where all of these issues will be meticulously addressed.
+The wooden marriage chest was suffering from several serious condition problems necessitating an urgent conservation intervention.
+The structural support was very degraded, particularly on the lid and around the bottom of the chest due to damage from wood-boring insects.
+The legibility of the painted decoration was obscured by heavy areas of overpainting and other glues and stucco fills added in previous conservation attempts.
+The metal elements of the chest were no longer providing adequate support and had been heavily covered with brown paint.
+Conservation treatment by Stefania Sartori is now underway to meticulously address each of these issues.

 Unidentified Florentine artist